Monory/file-integrity/config.md

 ## Configuration

-`config.json` is a simple [JSON](https://en.wikipedia.org/wiki/JSON) file, which may consist of several blocks, each has to has precisely two parts: `paths` and `regex`.
+`config.json` is a simple [JSON](https://en.wikipedia.org/wiki/JSON) file, which may consist of several paths, each has to have precisely three parts: `path` (string), `regex` (string) and `recursive` (boolean).

 ### Paths
-Paths are just simple JSON array.
-The only important part is that paths that end in **forward slashes** will be processed recursively, otherwise only not nested files will be treated.
+Path is a simple string, which can be both absolute and relative.
+Note, though, that relative paths will be dealt from perspective of directory, from which daemon was started.

-### Regular expressions
+### Regular expression
-Regexps are simple JSON array, too.
+Regexp is a simple string, too.
 Syntax used is [ECMAScript syntax](http://www.cplusplus.com/reference/regex/ECMAScript/), which is fairly close to Python *regex* library.

+### Recursive
+It is a flag, `true` or `false`, which shows if this configuration entry should go to nested directories or not.

 ### Example
 You can find example of `config.json` in this repository.
 It covers all properties of configuration syntax.